aalmiray/java-champions/site/documents/bylaws/bylaws.md

 Voting on amendments to these bylaws shall be conducted openly within the Group to ensure transparency.
 Each member's vote shall be recorded and disclosed.
 The results, including the total number of votes for and against, shall be documented by merging (if passed) or closing (if failed) the pull request amending the bylaws.

 ### Section 6: Approval
-Amendments must be approved by a two-thirds majority of the members voting in the poll.
+Amendments must be approved by a two-thirds majority of the members voting in the poll with a quorum (i.e., the minimum number of members of a group to actively participat in the poll) of two-thirds of the members of the group at the moment the voting starts.